Interview Prep · by talent · Bicultural Studies

 - Approach:

-- Name a specific figure (not just 'arch-emperors'), name one specific event, articulate the reflection.
+- Name a specific figure (not just "some emperor"), name one specific event, and articulate the reflection.

 - Template